Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 Aristotle believed a story needs PITY, FEAR, and CATHARSIS.

 It is actually very similar to the issues people have with Rey.
-Captain Marvel isn’t a flawed character… Not really.
+Captain Marvel isn’t a flawed, human, character… Not really.
 Like Rey, she’s trying to figure out who she is, she doesn’t know where she came from, and she is very, very, VERY powerful… As of yet I have no idea what her weaknesses are or where are you even rank her strength levels.

-Captain Marvel … removes a neck inhibitor?
+Instead of being at her weakest and overcoming a struggle, Captain Marvel … removes a neck inhibitor?
 (Not quite the same emotional impact).

 Personally, I think this ‘lack of weakness’ can be easily fixed in Endgame and greatly improve her character.
 What better way to humble an all-powerful hero than to pit them against an all-powerful villain?
+(Edit after seeing Endgame: her character is not fixed – in fact she’s barely in the movie, which raises a slew of questions!)

 But I have hope that we can get a good linear origin story.